raycast/extensions/extensions/blockchain-explorer-search/README.md

-# Etherscan
+# Blockchain Explorer Search

-Search and display information found on addresses, transactions, and tokens on Etherscan.
+Search and display information found on addresses, transactions, and tokens on blockchain explorers like Etherscan.